shreyasbapat/python-oifits/CONTRIBUTING.rst

 ------------

 Code contributions are welcome!
-If you are looking for a place to start, help us fixing bugs in einsteinpy and check out the `"easy" tag`_.
+If you are looking for a place to start, help us fixing bugs in python-oifits and check out the `"easy" tag`_.
 Those should be easier to fix than the others and require less knowledge about the library.